NikolaDojic/modest-poll/README.md

 We also have to provide the possible answers.
 We can do so by setting the `data-answers` attribute.
 Answers should be separated by some delimiter. the default one is `;` but we can change it in `data-delimiter` attribute.
 Lastly we can choose if we are going to allow multiple answers, with dedicated `data-multiple-answers` attribute, which value can be either `"true"` or `"false"(default)`.

-For example if wanted to create a poll that asks a question: 'How you feel today:', with possible answers
+For example if wanted to create a poll that asks a question: 'How you feel today:', with possible answers:
 - Brilliant!
 I have so much energy
 - Always can be worse
 - Please, end my misery